luizbgomide/sovereign/index.md

 #### 2024-08-13
 - Clean up the time keeping + wandering encounter text
 - Hide alignment philosophy links in the text.
 They were too technical to be explicitly called out.
+- Swapped out the searching library I was using for full-text.
+Now, typing whole words should work.

 #### 2024-08-12
 - Initial sections for the game master guide